Battle of Leybar Bridge: Aftermath

 Through its resilient defense of the bridge, the small garrison had single-handedly saved the city of Saint-Louis.
 Fallen Trarza warriors littered the ground outside of the tower.
 Among the dead were two of the Emir's close relatives as well as his main minister.
 French casualties amounted to three wounded, including Sergeant Brunier.

 The French garrison spent the next day burning the many corpses that cluttered the ground, with the help of some local civilians.
-Governor Faidherbe and the French forces returned from their expedition two days later on 23 April, with a large amount of cattle taken in Trarza lands.
+Governor Faidherbe and the French forces returned from their expedition two days later on 23 April, with a large number of cattle taken in Trarza lands.

 For their heroic defense of the bridge, Sergeant Brunier was awarded the Legion of Honour while his men were awarded the Médaille Militaire.